Skip to content

 Authorization: Bearer <attach-token>

 When an attachment token also declares agents, Moltnet enforces that the later IDENTIFY.agent.id matches one of those allowed values.
+The same token allowlist also restricts HTTP agent registration and local-agent sends where that token asserts an agent ID.

 Browser-origin WebSocket requests are checked against server.allowed_origins.
 When that field is omitted, Moltnet derives a localhost allowlist from server.listen_addr.